Skip to content

 pattern reqHeaders://{headers.json}

-When an operation value needs to be shared by multiple rules, embedding it directly in the rules will prevent reuse.
-You can now store these values in the Values module of the Whistle interface and reference them using keys:
+When operation values (Value) need to be shared by multiple rules, embedding them directly in rules makes them non-reusable.
+In such cases, these values can be stored in the Values module of the Whistle interface and referenced by key name:

-1. Create a key named result.json in the Values module and fill in the action content.
+1. Create a key named result.json in Values and fill in the operation content

 txt

-pattern reqHeaders:///User/xxx/filepath # Load action content from a local file
+pattern reqHeaders:///User/xxx/filepath # Load operation content from local file

-pattern resHeadrs://https://example.com/config.json # Load a JSON object remotely
+pattern resHeadrs://https://example.com/config.json # Load JSON object from remote URL

-⚠️ Note: http/https/ws/wss/tunnel/host/enable/cache...
-Protocols such as HTTPS and HTTPS prohibit accessing content via file paths or remote URLs.
-For details, see the documentation for each protocol.
+⚠️ Note: Protocols like http/https/ws/wss/tunnel/host/enable/cache... prohibit obtaining content via file paths or remote URLs.
+See each protocol's documentation for details.

-In Whistle rules, the value portion of protocol://value can contain three types of indirect references:
+In Whistle rules, the value part of protocol://value can have three types of indirect references:

-When you need to directly reference the above content (rather than the content indirectly referenced) as the action content, you can enclose it in parentheses:
+When you need to directly reference the above content itself (rather than what they indirectly reference) as operation content, you can wrap it with parentheses:

 txt